johngohrw/whatsapp-broadcaster/README.md

 ## Distributed executable

-If you do not know how to compile this or run it, do contact me for an executable version of this.
+If you do not know how to compile this or run it, check out the Releases section for precompiled versions of this.
+You need to get your own Chromedriver.exe file from https://chromedriver.chromium.org/downloads.
+Make sure the version of chromedriver you're downloading is the same as your computer's Google Chrome version.

 ## Is this a spammer